- Best corner TV mount

 - Offers full motion such as tilt, swivel, level, and extension.

-- We found some difficulty in the installation process.
+- We found some difficulties in the installation process.

 #5 For single stud